JohnCosta27/RealTimeTradingSystem/log/logbook.md

 ## 29/11/2022
  - Model methods to get user assets, create and complete transaction.
 Various bug fixes and connected the frontend to view assets.
 Some things are very prototypy, so will need refactoring
  - Endpoints for the trading of assets are complete, now I need further testing.

+## 29/11/2022
+ - Achieved a goal today.
+All the backend is fully dockerised and running in containers!